AdobeDocs/experience-manager-65.en/help/assets/accessibility.md

 * For content designers and creators, there are features to create and publish accessible content that is used in turn by their customers and website visitors.
 The content can be used by individuals with disabilities with the help of assistive technologies.
 For details, see [web accessibility guidelines](/help/onboarding/accessibility/web-accessibility.md).
 * [!DNL Experience Manager] also lets its users and administrators with disabilities access user interface and controls to create and manage content.
 The individual with disabilities can use assistive technologies to navigate, use, and manage the [!DNL Assets] capability.

 The core features in [!DNL Assets] are more accessible than before and are regularly updated to improve compliance with global standards.
-The CRUD operations in [Assets] have some degree of accessibility built into those.
+The CRUD operations in [!DNL Assets] have some degree of accessibility built into those.
 DAM workflows like adding, managing, searching, and distributing assets are accessible with the help of keyboard shortcuts, screen reader text, color contrast, and so on.

 ## Support for use of keyboard {#keyboard-use}

 Many user interface elements that are clickable or actionable with a pointer can also be engaged with using keyboard.
 Using a keyboard, users can focus upon UI elements and take an appropriate action.
 Users can directly use keyboard shortcuts to trigger a command or an action without having to focus on UI elements and trigger it using keyboard.
-For example, users can open the timeline of an asset in the left side by browsing to the user interface control using a keyboard, selecting `Return`, and selecting `Alt + 2` keyboard shortcut.
+For example, users can open the timeline of an asset in the left side by browsing to the user interface control using a keyboard and selecting `Return`, and selecting `Alt + 2` keyboard shortcut.

 <!-- TBD items: